 Blocking Mats / Blocking Boards

 No Blocking Mat?
-No Stress!

-Here are some tips:
+Here are tips:

-- A table or a kitchen bench laid with towels is great for garments that can be put into place by hand, no pins necessary.
+- A table or a kitchen bench laid with towels is great for garments

 Stainless Steel Blocking Wires

 These wires straighten out edges of shawls.
 There are also flexible blocking wires for crochet, great for curves on shawls.
-These aren’t essential but useful.

 An alternative for straight edges is the String Method.